2026 DuraMax Texas Grand Prix props, odds, picks, predictions: NASCAR experts backing Elliott over Byron

 Tyler Reddick is on a roll as he looks to win his third race in a row as NASCAR turns its focus to the 2026 DuraMax Texas Grand Prix at the Circuit of the Americas in Austin, Texas.
 Reddick led 53 laps last week at the Autotrader 400 as he nosed out Chase Briscoe for the win.
 Reddick now has 10 career wins and 94 top-10 finishes.
 Shane Van Gisbergen is the race favorite at +115 (risk $100 to win $115) at FanDuel.

-Among the other favorites are Connor Zilisch (+380), Christopher Bell (+1100), William Byron (+1200), Reddick (+1600) and Chase Elliott (+2000).
+Among the other favorites are Cup Series rookie Connor Zilisch (+380), Christopher Bell (+1100), William Byron (+1200), Reddick, who has pole position (+1600), and Chase Elliott (+2000).
 Bell won last year's race, the second of three in a row.
 He finished the season with four wins overall.
 Sunday's race is set to begin at 3:30 p.m.
 ET.
 Before entering any 2026 DuraMax Texas Grand Prix props or NASCAR parlay picks, be sure to see what elite expert auto racing handicappers Phil Bobbitt and Steve Greco have to say.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: